Message from the Management

 -- To all our shareholders and investors --

-The Group's net sales and operating income both set new records for the fiscal year ended March 31, 2016 (the final year of our Fourth Medium-Term Management Plan)
+The Group's net sales and operating income both set new records for the fiscal year ended March 31, 2020 (the first year of our 6th Medium-Term Management Plan)

 With regard to the return of profits to shareholders, our fundamental policy is to conduct investment in areas essential to growth – including real estate development, overseas projects, M&As, research and development, and production capacity – thereby raising earnings per share (EPS), so as to enhance the Group's shareholder value.
 We have set the dividend payout ratio at 30 percent or higher, and aim to maintain a stable dividend while returning profit that is linked to business performance.
-The annual dividend for fiscal 2015 was increased by \20 to \80, including a commemorative dividend of \10 to mark the 60th anniversary of the Company's foundation, and the payout ratio came to 51.2 percent.
+In addition, flexible acquisition of own shares is under consideration.

-Going forward, in line with the Corporate Governance Guidelines issued in May 2015, we will continue working to achieve a sustainable improvement in enterprise value, as well as enhanced shareholder value.
+Going forward, in line with the Corporate Governance Guidelines, we will continue working to achieve a sustainable improvement in enterprise value, as well as enhanced shareholder value.